SweetLovingLies/iwishyouroses/neocities/to-doPhone.md

   * Probably reuse code from parent site

     \
+* Rework navigation page
+  * Make it a map instead!
+    * Custom map made in Illustrator and Photoshop!

+      \

+**!
+Whenever tf I feel like doing this !**

 * Your Tome <---------- Easy?
   * Notes taking app
   * Maybe also for journalling?